lindosystems/lindoapi.jl/README.md

 @NLconstraint(model, con1, cos(x[1]*x[2]) >= 0)
 ```

-Constraint expressions do not have to be written out term by term but can be simplified with matrix vector multiplication, dot products, summations and products.
+Constraint expressions do not have to be written out term by term but can be simplified with matrix vector multiplication, dot products, summations, and products.
 This flexibility makes JuMP convenient for expressing complex optimization problems.

 For the bellow examples
 * $A \in \mathbb{R}^{n,m}$
-* $Q \in \mathcal{S}^n$ where $\mathcal{S}^n$ the set of n be n symmetric.
+* $Q \in \mathcal{S}^n$ where $\mathcal{S}^n$ is the set of n be n symmetric.
 * $a \in \mathbb{R}^n$
 * $x \in \mathbf{F}^n$ where $\mathbf{F}$ is real, integer, or binary.
 *  $b \in \mathbb{R}^m$